nickw444/flask-ldap3-login/README.rst

 directory.
 It can be used as an extension to Flask-Login and can even be used with Flask-Principal for permission and privilege management.

-Flask LDAP3 Login  uses the `ldap3 <http://ldap3.readthedocs.org/en/latest/>`_ library, maintaining compatability with python 3.4 and backwards.
+Flask LDAP3 Login uses the `ldap3 <http://ldap3.readthedocs.org/en/latest/>`_ library,
+and maintains compatibility with those versions of Python supported by upstream.

 Flask LDAP3 Login **Will**:
     * Allow you to query whether or not a user's credentials are correct